juvalen/mb-checker/README.md

 * **Bookmarks.out**: resulting json bookmarks with lame entries removed

+If **buildJSON.py** is run with no return code options it will files generate files for all http return codes found but original Bookmark file will copied back to **Bookmarks.out**.

 Allow it finish and all result files will appear in _work_dir_ subdirectory.
 Original **Bookmarks** file can now be replaced with **Bookmarks.out**.
 Restart browser to reload them.

-If **uildJSON.py** is run with no return code options it will generate files for all http return codes found but original Bookmark file will remain untouched.

 **Scripts deal with UTF-8 characters**